Winipedia/pyrig/docs/multi-package-support.md

         }
 ```

-When `pyrig create-root` runs, it discovers and initializes all ConfigFile subclasses.
+When `pyrig mkroot` runs, it discovers and initializes all ConfigFile subclasses.

 ### 2. Builder Extensions